Steps after submitting your application

 Step 2 – Ensure your application complies with the legislation

-Your application gets examined to make sure it meets the requirements of the legislation.
-At this step, the fee, if any, will not be refunded.
+Your application will be examined to make sure it meets the requirements of the legislation.
+At this step, the fees, if any, will not be refunded.

-Sometimes, Corporations Canada needs more information than what you submitted, for example, additional information about the corporate name you propose.
+Sometimes, we need more information than what you submitted.
+For example: additional information about the corporate name you have proposed.

 What Corporations Canada does |